cyclejs-community/component-combinators/README.md

 ![slot demo with Combine combinator](examples/CombineDemo/assets/images/animated_demo.gif)

+Note that all component combinator use the same default for merging children components' sinks (whether DOM sinks or non-DOM sinks).
+Those defaults have been extracted for our large oodebase and seem to cover the vast majority of the patterns which occurred in that codebase.

-While the full syntax and semantics of the component combinators haven't been exposed, hopefully the examples serve to portray the merits of using a component model, under which an application is written as a component tree, where components are glued with component combinators.
+While the full syntax and semantics of the component combinators haven't been exposed, hopefully the examples serve to portray the merits of using a component model, under which an application is written as a component tree, where components are glued with convenient component combinators.
  I certainly think it is simpler to write, and more importantly, simpler to read, maintain and debug.

 Let's have a proper look at combinators' syntax and the available combinators extracted from the 20K-line cyclejs codebase.